 I graduated from the Heriot Watt University in the School of Mathematical and Computer Sciences (MACS) in 2009 with a first class honours degree in Information Systems.
-I was awarded the Cooper Walker Engineering prize for outstanding computing work, the Andrew Stewart prize for most deserving student and I was a finalist for the young software engineer of Scotland award in 2010 .In 2010, I was awarded an internal MACS scholarship for PhD research to further my work on ‘collaborative picturing for system understanding’.
-I graduated in 2013 with my PhD on Rich Picture Interpretation.
+I was awarded the Cooper Walker Engineering prize for outstanding computing work, the Andrew Stewart prize for most deserving student and I was a finalist for the young software engineer of Scotland award in 2010 .In 2010, I gained a scholarship for PhD research.
+I graduated in 2013 with a PhD on Rich Picture Interpretation.
 During my PhD research work I was awarded the ‘problem structuring’ steam prize for outstanding contribution to the Operational Research Conference in 2012.
-I lectured in Information Systems in Edinburgh Napier University in 2014 and presently teach in Computing Science (CS) as an Assistant Professor in MACS at Heriot Watt University.
+I lectured in Information Systems in Edinburgh Napier University in 2014 and presently teach in Computing Science (CS) as an Associate Professor at Heriot Watt University.
 I won the University’s ‘Learning and Teaching Oscar’ for being a ‘guiding hand’ (most helpful and encouraging lecturer) in 2016 and was a finalist for the award in 2017.
-In September 2018 I took over as the Director of 2nd year studies in CS.
+In September 2019 I took over as Director of Academic Quality for the School of MACS.

-I have published in international research journals and many pre-print versions of these papers are available for download on my Research Gate page at https://www.researchgate.net/profile/Tessa_Berg/publications.
+I have published in international research journals and some pre-print versions of these papers are available for download on my Research Gate page at https://www.researchgate.net/profile/Tessa_Berg/publications.

 My research video can be seen here: https://youtu.be/ttBqOFF2HEE.